marcglasberg/i18n_extension/README.md

 <br>

-**Q: There are a lot of valid usages for String that don't deal with user-facing messages.
+**Q: There are a lot of valid usages for String that don’t deal with user-facing messages.
 I like to use auto-complete to see what methods are available (by typing `someString.`), and seeing loads of unrelated extension methods in there could be annoying.**